B0zin0/StoryForge/README.md

 # StoryForge
-Here's an open-source Mod Launcher just for MCSM!
+Here's an open-source Launcher+Mod Loader just for MCSM!
 Made by (@B0Zin0)

 #What it can do.
 Fully Supports mods with ant telltalle files such as dialoge changes.